Catch-and-Release Trout: Stunning Best Practices

 Release the Fish the Right Way

-If the fish seems tired, hold it gently in the current or still water with its head facing upstream so water moves naturally through the gills.
+If the fish seems tired, hold it gently in the current or in still water with its head facing upstream so water moves naturally through the gills.
 Do not force the fish back and forth in the water.
 Instead, keep it steady and allow it to regain strength.

 Pay Attention to Water Temperature and Conditions

-Temperature is one of the most important but often overlooked factors in catch-and-release trout fishing.
+Temperature is one of the most important and most overlooked factors in catch-and-release trout fishing.
 Trout perform best in cold, oxygen-rich water.
 As temperatures rise, oxygen levels drop, and the fish becomes more vulnerable to stress.
+That means catch-and-release success depends not only on technique but also on timing and environmental conditions.

-This means that catch-and-release success is not only about technique.
-It also depends on timing and environmental conditions.
-On hot days, during low flows, or in shallow, sun-warmed water, the risk to the fish can increase substantially.
+On hot days, during low flows, or in shallow, sun-warmed water, the risk to the fish can increase significantly.
 A trout that might recover quickly in cool water may struggle in summer heat.
+Whenever possible, fish during cooler parts of the day.
+Early morning is often safer than midafternoon.

+Pay attention to the water itself, not just the air temperature.
+A cool breeze does not necessarily mean the stream is cool enough for trout to thrive.
 In especially warm conditions, reconsider your plans.
 Ethical angling includes knowing when to stop.
-The best practice is not always to fish more; sometimes it is to fish less, or not at all.
+Sometimes the best practice is not to fish more, but to fish less, or not at all.

 Use the Right Landing Gear